-We are advancing our lead product candidate, BNC210, an oral proprietary selective NAM of the α 7 receptor, for the acute treatment of Social Anxiety Disorder ("SAD") and chronic treatment of Post-Traumatic Stress Disorder ("PTSD").
+We are advancing our lead product candidate, BNC210, an oral, proprietary, selective NAM of the α 7 receptor, for the acute treatment of Social Anxiety Disorder ("SAD") and chronic treatment of Post-Traumatic Stress Disorder ("PTSD").
 There remains a significant unmet medical need for the over 22 million patients in the United States alone suffering from SAD and PTSD.
 Current pharmacological treatments include certain antidepressants and benzodiazepines, and there have been no new FDA approved therapies in these indications in nearly two decades.
 These existing treatments have multiple shortcomings, such as a slow onset of action of antidepressants, and significant side effects of both classes of drugs.
 BNC210 has been observed in our clinical trials to have a fast onset of action and clinical activity without the limiting side effects seen with the current standard of care.

-We expect to initiate our Phase 2 PREVAIL trial for BNC210 for the acute treatment of SAD by the end of 2021 and currently anticipate reporting topline data by the end of 2022.
-We have initiated our Phase 2b ATTUNE trial, a randomized, placebo-controlled study to evaluate BNC210 for the treatment of PTSD and we expect to report topline data in the first half of 2023.
-Our expertise and approach have been validated through our June 2014 research collaboration and license agreement (as amended, the "2014 Merck License Agreement") with Merck Sharp & Dohme Corp., a wholly owned subsidiary of Merck & Co., Inc., Kenilworth NJ, USA ("Merck") for our α 7 receptor PAM program, which targets a receptor that has garnered significant attention for treating cognitive deficits.
+We have initiated our Phase 2 PREVAIL trial for BNC210 for the acute treatment of SAD and currently anticipate reporting topline data by the end of 2022.
+We have initiated our Phase 2b ATTUNE trial, a randomized, placebo-controlled study to evaluate BNC210 for the treatment of PTSD and we expect to report topline data in mid-2023.
+Our expertise and approach have been validated through our June 2014 research collaboration and license agreement (as amended, the "2014 Merck License Agreement") with Merck Sharp & Dohme Corp., a wholly owned subsidiary of Merck & Co., Inc., Kenilworth NJ, USA ("Merck") for our α7 receptor PAM program, which targets a receptor that has garnered significant attention for treating cognitive deficits.
 This partnership enables us to maximize the value of our ion channel and chemistry platforms and develop transformative medicines for patients suffering from cognitive disorders such as Alzheimer's disease.